yleseverino/CS50/README.md

 6. **pset6/dna**
 When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
 Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!
-6. **pset6/dna**
-When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
-Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!
-6. **pset6/dna**
-When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
-Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!
-6. **pset6/dna**
-When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
-Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!
-6. **pset6/dna**
-When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
-Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!
-6. **pset6/dna**
-When I finished writing the code and looked at it, I was sure, this is the most beautiful python code I've ever written !!.
-Besides, it was sensational learn a little about DNA and how FBI check it is done, incredible!